EllyPirelly/cf-movie-api/README.md

 ![Screenshot of the Swagger API Doc](public/img/screenshot-swagger.png)
 - this is OLD and will be deleted as soon as swagger doc is done! https://documenter.getpostman.com/view/26201251/2s93RRvDAq

+### How to throw Swagger documentation on localhost
+- start server `npm run start`
+- swagger doc will be on `http://localhost:8080/api-docs/`

 ### Technical requirements
 - MERN stack must be used (MongoDB, Express, Node.js)
 - API